What Employers and Payroll Providers Need to Know About 2025 SUTA Tax Rates

 The State Unemployment Tax Act (SUTA) is a US law that authorizes states to impose and collect payroll taxes from employers to fund states’ unemployment programs.

 While the law that governs this tax is known as SUTA, the tax itself is commonly referred to as state unemployment insurance (SUI) tax, unemployment insurance (UI) tax, reemployment tax, or employment security tax, depending on the state.
-Each state sets its own SUI tax rate rules, so SUI taxes vary depending on where workers are located as well as other factors particular to an employer’s business.

 SUI taxes fund unemployment benefits for workers who are unemployed because of no fault of their own, such as layoffs.
 However, workers who are unemployed due to other reasons, such as “gross misconduct,” may not be eligible to receive unemployment benefits, even if their employer has paid SUI taxes.

-But as their payroll provider, you are really the one who is responsible for ensuring that your customers are compliant and that their payroll taxes are calculated properly, including SUI taxes.
+But as their payroll provider, you are really the one responsible for ensuring that your customers are compliant and that their payroll taxes are calculated properly, including SUI taxes.
 Any errors caused by your platform can cause a ripple effect on your customers and, by extension, your credibility.

 How are SUI taxes calculated?

 SUI taxes are calculated by multiplying an employer's SUTA tax rate by the taxable wage base for each employee up to the state's wage base limit.
-Here's how it works:

-Each state sets its own SUI tax rate rules, which can vary widely.
-Within a given state, specific employers can have different tax rates, too.
-An employer's SUI tax rate is often based on their "experience rating," which considers factors such as the employer's unemployment claims history and industry turnover rates.
+An employer's SUI tax rate is often based on their "experience rating," which considers factors such as history of unemployment claims, industry turnover, and total employee wages.
 If an employer's history of unemployment claims and turnovers is lower, they'll have a higher employer experience rating, and vice versa.

 Generally, employers with higher employee turnover and unemployment claims pay higher SUI rates, while those with lower turnover pay lower rates as an incentive.
 In other words, when an employer's experience rating is high, the state subjects them to a lower SUI tax rate.